Code of Conduct

 Welcome to the UbiSensing AI Research Lab!
 We’re excited to have you on board and want to create an environment that’s inclusive, respectful, and conducive to great research and collaboration.
 Here’s a quick guide to help everyone understand the expectations and keep things running smoothly.

-2. Vacation Policy
+2. Vacation and Sick Leave

 3. TA and RA Responsibilities